epics-docs/epics-docs/guides/Alarm_Specification.md

 Analog records also contain a hysteresis field, which is also used when determining limit violations.
 The hysteresis field is the deadband around the alarm limits.
-The deadband keeps a signal that is hovering at the limit from generating too many alarms.
+The deadband keeps a signal that's hovering at the limit from generating too many alarms.
-Let's take an example (*Figure 1*) where the range is –100 to 100 volts, the high alarm limit is 30 Volts, and the hysteresis is 10 Volts.
+Take an example (*Figure 1*) where the range is –100 to 100 volts, the high alarm limit is 30 Volts, and the hysteresis is 10 Volts.
 If the value is normal and approaches the HIGH alarm limit, an alarm is generated when the value reaches 30 Volts.